 - > Network Trust Link Service (NTLS): NTL server daemon runs on the SafeNet Luna Network HSM appliance and manages the NTL connections to the appliance.
-NTL uses port 1792 on the SafeNet Luna Network HSM appliance. - > Network Trust Link Agent (NTLA): NTL agent runs on a SafeNet Luna HSM client workstation and manages the NTL connections to the workstation.
-The NTL agent is included in the SafeNet Luna HSM client software. - > Network Trust Link itself: an encrypted, secure communications channel between the Client's NTLA and the HSM appliance's NTLS.
+NTL uses port 1792 on the SafeNet Luna Network HSM appliance. - > Network Trust Link Agent (NTLA): NTL agent runs on a SafeNet Luna HSM Client workstation and manages the NTL connections to the workstation.
+The NTL agent is included in the SafeNet Luna HSM Client software. - > Network Trust Link itself: an encrypted, secure communications channel between the Client's NTLA and the HSM appliance's NTLS.

 Network Trust Links use digital certificates to verify the identities of connecting clients.
-During the initial HSM appliance configuration (see "Generating the HSM Server Certificate" on page 46), the appliance administrator generated a unique certificate that identifies the HSM appliance.
+During the initial HSM appliance configuration (see "Generating the HSM Server Certificate" on page 45), the appliance administrator generated a unique certificate that identifies the HSM appliance.
 Similarly, each Client must generate its own certificate that identifies it uniquely.
 Both the Client and the HSM appliance use these certificates to verify the other's identity before an NTL is created between them.

 NOTE Secure Trusted Channel (STC) offers enhanced HSM-client message integrity, and an additional layer of protection for client-to-HSM communications, even over unsecured networks.
-To take advantage of this feature, see "Creating an STC Link Between a Client and a Partition" on page 80 in the Configuration Guide.
-For more on the differences between NTLS and STC connections, see "STC Overview" on page 1 in the Administration Guide.
+To take advantage of this feature, see Creating a Client-Partition STC Connection.
+For more on the differences between NTLS and STC connections, see Comparing NTLS and STC.

-In this chapter, we setup a network trust link between a Luna HSM Client and an application partition on a SafeNet Luna Network HSM.
+In this chapter, we setup a network trust link between a SafeNet Luna HSM Client and an application partition on a SafeNet Luna Network HSM.
 You can use either of the following methods: